astutulus/SimEcosystem/README.md

 The GUI is fit for purpose for the moment; the following ideas involve development of the Class Library.

+- Qty of each Entity ("Tally") next to each tool, in GUI

+- Every entity to track every other Entity.

 - No Entity to overlap.
 - Entity to push others away when growing.